 Each time I run the code now, it looks slightly different.
 The gradient now looks grainy because for each point a random number is generated that influences the color.

-The random function generates a semi-random number where each number is equally likely to come up.
+function generates a semi-random number where each number is equally likely to come up.
 Think of it like rolling a single die.
 On a single six-sided die, each number is equally likely to come up.
 I say semi-random because programming languages use an algorithm to generate random numbers.
 For us humans, they seem very random.
 But, if you look closely at the numbers these algorithms generate, you can find a pattern.

 In generative art, using random numbers means you are happy with each option coming up equally often.
-For instance, if you have an array of colors to choose from and you want each color to appear about as often in your work as the other colors, you use random.
+For instance, if you have an array of colors to choose from and you want each color to appear about as often in your work as the other colors, you use random

 In a lot of cases, though, you want more control over the random numbers.